goobric/goGrowAdept/README.md

         *   local
             * -go  <-- where Golang is installed, GOROOT should point to here
         *   home
-            * -goworkspace <-- where the files that are created exist, GOPATH should point to here
+            * -goworkspace <-- where the files that are created exist, *GOPATH* should point to this location
                 * -bin
                 * -src
                 * -pkg

+### To check the location on your system, use the following command in the terminal:
+*   go env